Cliff/Cannon, Spokane: Geography

 Cliff/Cannon is a neighborhood in Spokane located on the south side of the city.
 Cliff/Cannon is located directly between the central business district and the more suburban, residential South Hill.

-There is a large medical campus in the northern portion of the neighborhood, from roughly Monore Street on the west and extending east out of the neighborhood into East Central.
-This medical district with the campuses of both Sacred Heart and Deaconess hospitals borders the central business district of Spokane, which lies immediately to the north on the other side of Interstate 90.
+There are multiple medical campuses in the northern portion of the neighborhood, from roughly Monroe Street on the west to Division Street to the east, and extending beyond out of the neighborhood into East Central.
+This large medical district with the campuses of both Sacred Heart and Deaconess hospitals borders the central business district of Spokane, which lies immediately to the north on the other side of Interstate 90.

 Lewis and Clark High School, which serves the neighborhood and broader South Hill area is located between the two hospital campuses, just south of I-90.

 The neighborhood is defined by the hillsides on which it is located.
-The northernmost portion of the neighborhood is in the relatively flat valley of the Spokane River.
-To the south the neighborhood rises above the river to the level of the surrounding Columbia Plateau.
+The northernmost portion of the neighborhood at Interstate 90 is in the relatively flat valley of the Spokane River.
+To the south at 16 Avenue, the neighborhood rises above the river to the level of the surrounding Columbia Plateau.
 On the west the boundary of the neighborhood is defined by the steep hillside dropping down to Latah Creek.
 Terrain generally increases in elevation as you move northwest to southeast through the neighborhood, with the steepest and most dramatic inclines found on the northern and western areas of Cliff/Cannon.